 The Board has approved a risk framework for the identification of key risks within the business known as the Committee of Sponsoring Organisations of the Treadway Commission Internal Controls Integrated Framework (“COSO Framework”) for assessing the adequacy and effectiveness of BTH’s internal control systems.

-Under the COSO Framework, internal controls is broadly defined as a process effected by BTH’s Board and its Management, designed to provide reasonable assurance regarding the achievement of objectives in the following categories:
+Under the COSO Framework, internal controls is broadly defined as a process effected by the Board and its Management, designed to provide reasonable assurance regarding the achievement of objectives in the categories as shown below.

 a. effectiveness and efficiency of operations;

 c. compliance with applicable laws and regulations; and